 Each little treat has 5 Kcals.
 This doesn’t sound like much but again, when you start feeding a lot of them the calories add up.
 It’s good to adjust the amount of regular food your dog gets when you’re feeding treats during the day.
-More treats during the day means a little less regular dog food at mealtime.
+More treats during the day mean a little less regular dog food at mealtime.

-You already know that Maui absolutely loves these treats.
+You already know that Simba absolutely loves these treats.
 I wish I could capture for you the look in her eyes when she tastes one.
 Her eyes get a little bigger and it seems a little brighter.
 I got her to pose with them, but it sure wasn’t an easy job!